Rural health: Physical environment

 In many countries a lack of critical infrastructure and development in rural areas can impair rural health.
 The physical isolation of some rural communities coupled with the lack of infrastructure makes it increasingly difficult for those that live in these regions to travel to seek care in clinics and hospitals.
 Insufficient wastewater treatment, lack of paved roads, and exposure to agricultural chemicals have been identified as additional environmental concerns for those living in rural locations.
 The Australian Institute of Health and Welfare reports lower water quality and increased crowding of households as factors affecting disease control in rural and remote locations.
+In hot climates, some scholars are exploring how hybrid solar energy systems could to provide power to different kinds of healthcare equipment.
+The solar energy solution would dramatically reduce costs in tropical climate countries such as the Philippines as well as utilize their proximity to the equator.
+This allows for extending business hours in rural health clinics which could better accommodate community members' schedules making services more inclusive and equitable.